vadriano/verify-access-container-deployment/README.md

 To access the Reverse Proxy you will need to determine an External IP for a Node in the cluster and then connnect to this using https on port 30443.

-For Google, access to a NodePort requires the following filewall rule to be created:
+For Google, access to a NodePort requires the following firewall rule to be created:
 `gcloud compute firewall-rules create isvawrp-node-port --allow tcp:30443`

 The Minikube YAML file includes an ingress definition for the Reverse Proxy.
 To use the ingress, you will need to determine the IP address where this is listening and then point `www.iamlab.ibm.com` to it in your `/etc/hosts` file.